TSR

 At a glance

-• Best for a UK + Europe trip: Airalo Eurolink — but confirm UK is included on the specific SKU you buy
+• Best general pick (and best for UK + Europe trips): Airalo — but confirm the UK is included on the specific Eurolink SKU you buy

 Network notes